-This is a onetime appropriation.
-The base for this appropriation is \$0 in fiscal year 2024 and later.
+Fiscal year 2024 was a onetime appropriation from the 2023 legislature session.
+The base for this appropriation was set at \$0 in fiscal year 2024 and later.
 Notwithstanding Minnesota Statutes, section 16A.28, unencumbered balances under this subdivision do not cancel until July 1, 2025.
+Although the initial pilot ended with FY24, unexpectedly during the 2024 legislative session a second one-time appropriation was passed through the legislature.
+Therefore, OHE will be administering the program an additional year for the 2024-2025 Award Year.

-Fiscal Year 2023 (2022-2023 Award Year)
+Fiscal Year 2024 (2023-2024 Award Year)